 During the year ended December 31, 2019, the Group elected to re-design the pension plans in Metal Beverage Packaging Germany, moving from a current defined benefit scheme into a contribution orientated scheme.
 This resulted in the recognition of a past service credit of \$17 million in the year within the income statement.
-During the year ended December 31, 2019, as part of the 2019 Collective Bargaining Agreement, Glass Packaging North America successfully concluded a process involving the hourly defined benefit pension plan, moving to a future service only plan.
-This resulted in the recognition of an exceptional gain of \$37 million within the income statement for the year ended December 31, 2019.
-There was also an \$8 million past service credit recognized in October 2019 in respect of the second step in the redesign of the pension scheme in Germany which is noted below.
+During the year ended December 31, 2020, the Group recognized an \$8 million past service credit in respect of the second step of this redesign.